KornDevbr/fews-blogs/README.md

     - Form for adding a comment;
     - Database query with adding a comment; :white_check_mark: (Made it on the `article.php` page.)
 3. Create the `comment_edit.php` page:
-    - Forn for editing a comment;
+    - Form for editing a comment;
     - Database query for editing comments;
 4. Create the `comment_delete.php` page.
-5. Add list of users commentst to the `article.php` page.
+5. Add list of users comments to the `article.php` page.
     - Edit comment button:
         ```
         if($_SESSION['username']) == $comment_query['username']{